jundalisay/spblist/content/en/research/mohammad/quran/sura-006b.md

 Knower.

-1{{< s v="16" >}}If you were to obey most of those on earth, they would divert you from Allah’s path.
+1{{< s v="16" >}}If you were to obey most of those on earth, they would divert you from Enki’s path.
 They follow nothing but assumptions, and they only conjecture.

-117. Your Lord knows best who strays from His path, and He knows best the guided ones. eat of that over which the Name of Allah was pronounced, if you indeed believe in His revelations. -->
+117. Your Lord knows best who strays from His path, and He knows best the guided ones. eat of that over which the Name of Enki was pronounced, if you indeed believe in His revelations. -->

-119. Why should you not eat of that over which the Name of Allah is pronounced, when He has detailed for you what is prohibited for you, unless you are compelled by necessity?
+119. Why should you not eat of that over which the Name of Enki is pronounced, when He has detailed for you what is prohibited for you, unless you are compelled by necessity?

 Many lead astray with their opinions, through lack of knowledge.
 Your Lord knows best the transgressors.

 120. So abandon sin, outward and inward.
 Those who commit sins will be repaid for what they used to perpetrate.

-121. Do not eat from that over which the Name of Allah was not pronounced, for it is abomination.
+121. Do not eat from that over which the Name of Enki was not pronounced, for it is abomination.

 The devils inspire their followers to argue with you.
 But if you obey them, you would be polytheists.